-Figure 2 contains plots for the FTSEurofirst300 index and the $CVI{tail}(EMU)$.
-The left vertical axis is the scale for the $CVI{tail}(EMU)$ in basis points, and the right one is for the FTSEurofirst300 index.
-We can see that the $CVI{tail}(EMU)$ has strongly increased during the European Debt Crisis from Oct 2009 till present.
-Also in the previous crisis period of 2001, the $CVI{tail}(EMU)$ increased sharply.
+Figure 2 contains plots for the FTSEurofirst300 index and the CVI{tail}(EMU).
+The left vertical axis is the scale for the CVI{tail}(EMU) in basis points, and the right one is for the FTSEurofirst300 index.
+We can see that both during the 2001 and 2008-2009 crisis period, the CVI{tail}(EMU) increased sharply.
+Also during the European Debt Crisis, the CVI{tail}(EMU) has increased but much less than during the other crisis periods.
+This difference can be explained by the fact that the European Debt Crisis is a crisis of sovereign finance.
+The corporate sector seems to have been reasonably prepared with stronger balance sheets emerging from the 2008-09 global financial crisis.